chadwinjdeysel/portfolio/src/pages/posts/6-things-i-learned-in-my-first-year-programming.md

 type: page
 contributor: chadwin deysel
 title: 6 Things I learned in my first year programming
 description: "Starting something new isn't easy, let alone being a developer.
   Here are the 6 things that I learned in my first year programming. "
 date: 2020-04-16T10:58:40.621Z
 keywords: "programming, software development, software developer, what I learned in my first year programming, becoming a developer in 2021 "
 category: article
 ---
-Now I’ve always been into tech and even had high school subject which focused on coding.
+Now I’ve always been into tech and even had a high school subject which focused on coding.
 But if you asked me at that time what I wanted to do with my life, the answer was simply: “become a famous at something”.
 So after I took a gap year and then got burnt out doing financial accounting I decided to make the jump to the world of programming and it was probably the most fun and equally most stressful thing I’ve done.

 Between building cool applications to struggling with one error for several days, I learned a lot during this time.
 Here’s a few of the things I learned during my first years as a developer.